 Programme format

 The CLIL programme consists of 10 weekly sessions of 2.5hours.
 The sessions can be given consecutively or spread throughout the Academic year.
 The maximum number of attendees is 10.
-Prior to the programme, participants will be asked to complete a short English language assessment test - the language level required for the programme is B2.programme 34
+Prior to the programme, participants will be asked to complete a short English language assessment test - the language level required for the programme is B2.
+The homework input of this programme is between3 and 4 hours per week.

 Time and Location